jdrusso/westpa-zmq-docker/README.md

 This repo demonstrates using Docker with WESTPA's ZMQ work manager.
 There is a ZMQ head container, and any number of ZMQ workers which connect to it.

+Credit where credit is due: The bulk of these dockerfiles was prepared by GPT4, accessed through ChatGPT.

 ## Running this example